Pulitzer Prize-Winning Journalist and Undocumented Immigrant Jose Antonio Vargas to Discuss Immigration Myths at Ithaca College

 Based in the Roy H. Park School of Communications at Ithaca College, the Park Center for Independent Media was launched in 2008 as a national center for the study of media outlets that create and distribute content outside traditional corporate systems.
 For more information, visit www.ithaca.edu/indy or contact Jeff Cohen, director of the center, at email@example.com.

-Originally published in Media Relations: Pulitzer Prize-Winning Journalist and Undocumented Immigrant Jose Antonio Vargas to Discuss Immigration Myths at Ithaca College.
+Originally published in IC News: Pulitzer Prize-Winning Journalist and Undocumented Immigrant Jose Antonio Vargas to Discuss Immigration Myths at Ithaca College.